This page contains affiliate links. Please read our disclosure for more info.

 If you buy a magical wand, you can also create your own spells and light up chimneys or make it snow.

-Elsewhere in the park are The Flying Dinosaur, the scariest rollercoaster we’ve ever been on; Hollywood Dream, a fun coaster where you choose your own soundtrack; and 3D rides like Despicable Me Minion Mayhem and The Amazing Adventures of Spider-Man.
+Elsewhere in the park are The Flying Dinosaur, the scariest rollercoaster we’ve ever been on; Hollywood Dream, a fun coaster where you choose your own soundtrack; and 3D rides like Despicable Me Minion Mayhem.

-Universal gets very busy, so it’s best to buy your tickets in advance.
+Universal gets extremely busy, so it’s essential to buy your tickets in advance.

 See our guide to the best Universal Studios Japan rides for more details.